Justin-Watkins/Justin-Watkins.github.io/10-OperationsAndAnalytics.md

 If a sports team has two fundamental core competencies they should be _events management_ and _selling tickets_.
 These two efforts are where most of the work takes place.
 Additionally, a smooth operation is critical to brand perception.
 It is a pillar of our product and should be treated as such.
+This is a detail-oriented business.

-The overarching umbrella of operations in the club context covers getting fans into, around, and out of our facility safely, quickly, and conveniently.
+The overarching umbrella of operations in the club context covers getting fans into, around, and out of the facility safely, quickly, and conveniently.
 There are design, system, and technology components that must be constructed.
 There are also optimization considerations such as the cost and number of point-of-sale units for concessions and retail, labor optimization for security, food production, the number of seats in particular sections, the number of bathrooms, etc. The list is extensive.
-We'll apply some techniques from the overlapping academic fields of Operations Research, Industrial Engineering, and Operations Management to analyze and solve a couple of ubiquitous _operations_ problems.
+Operations as an academic discipline is about studying systems We'll apply some techniques from the overlapping academic fields of Operations Research, Industrial Engineering, and Operations Management to analyze and solve a couple of ubiquitous _operations_ problems.

-Operations is really about studying systems and this chapter will only cover a small fraction of the field.
-Once again, this is about being aware of ways to approach these problems.
-We will identify some key concepts that are easy to apply to a wide variety of problems.
-Additionally, venues are now being designed with more advanced capabilities in mind.
+Many constraints that you find in a ballpark or arena are byproducts of cost optimization.
+Your square footage or campus size have a big influence on what you are able to accomplish.
+Venues are now being designed with more advanced capabilities in mind.
 These capabilities might include:

 - Ordering food and beverages from your phone
+- More expansive automated options for F&B
 - Digital tickets
 - More advanced security scanning technologies
 - Security cameras that feature facial recognition
 - Integrated commerce systems and loyalty mechanisms
-- Automated systems for ordering and paying for items
 - Integrated public transit

 While these systems help to solve existing problems, they can exacerbate other issues.
 For instance, attempting food delivery without considering kitchen locations could lead to quality control issues.
 Never consider technology solutions without carefully examining the underlying execution capability.
 Businesses are littered with the withered husks of technology solutions that failed to deliver, were an ill fit, were a pet project of some inept executive, or simply faded away from an internal or external inability to manage the solution.

 Despite advances in technology, venues will always be faced with optimization problems around moving large numbers of people through their systems in a short amount of time.
 There are also additive factors such as parking or public transit, nearby entertainment districts, game day promotional items, food an beverage service, and security screenings that all must be considered.
-At a high level, this chapter hopes to accomplish three things:

-- Introduce you to some basic Operations Management problems and solutions
-- Cover even more project management at a high level
-- Introduce you to the complexity of venue operations

-We'll take you through a couple of examples of these problems and demonstrate some techniques for solving them.
-These techniques are generalized and are the basic tools that you could use to solve many interrelated operations problems.
-You'll come away with a better appreciation for the design and maintenance of these systems in the context of running a club.
+The following sections will analyzing some of these problems in detail.

 ## Understanding basic issues with ingress

 Capacity constraints are obvious and unavoidable with ingress.
 If you have 30,000 to 400,000 people trying to get to the same place at the same time, lines are unavoidable.
 The Romans certainly understood these issues well.
 The Colosseum of Rome was designed with 76 vomitoria that would accommodate over 50,000 people^[https://en.wikipedia.org/wiki/Colosseum].
 Ironically, the Colosseum was likely more efficient at ingress and egress than a modern stadium.
 Many venues require a security check involving a magnetometer.
 Bags must be checked, tickets may need to be scanned, building and fire codes create constraints, and internal space is taken up by concessions and mechanical infrastructure.
 The Romans didn't have to worry about running electricity or HVAC throughout their venues.
 These issues also extend outside of the building and apply to road traffic, ADA considerations, public transit, and ride-sharing partnerships.

-Getting thousands of people into a venue quickly, safely, and in an orderly fashion is difficult.
-There are multiple constraints to consider:

-- Capacity
-- Technology
-- Procedural

-Additionally, sporting events deal with surge demand on ingress and egress.
-Most of the time the majority of people will choose to enter the building at around the same time.
-Technology can alleviate some capacity constraints.
-However they are inextricably linked to procedural and capacity constraints.
-How do you alleviate some of the problems associated with Ingress?

 Eliyahu Goldratt published a book in 1984 called _The Goal_ [@Goldratt2004] which introduces us to the _Theory of Constraints_.
 This book gives us a simple framework for approaching a problem such as Ingress.
-Goldratt introduced the five-step _Process Of On-Going Improvement_:
+If you are interested in Operations, it is a must-read book.
+Your may not appreciated the depressing narrative, but the content is outstanding.
+In _The Goal_, Goldratt introduces the five-step _Process Of On-Going Improvement_:

 1. Identify the system’s bottlenecks
 2. Decide how to exploit those bottlenecks